 The National Conservation Law provides for new protected areas and expansion to existing protected areas, through voluntary purchase of land or through Conservation Agreements with landowners.
-Nominations of lands to be protected can be submitted to the National Conservation Council annually between July 15th and September 15th, and any purchases that are agreed are paid for using the Environmental Protection Fund.
+Nominations of lands to be protected can be submitted to the National Conservation Council annually and any purchases that are agreed are paid for using the Environmental Protection Fund.
 This process began for the first time in 2016.

 Nominations of areas for protected status should be submitted between 15th June and 15th September each calendar year.